Gartree High School: Origins and history

 In 1707-15 there was apparently no school in Oadby, according to Bishop Wake's visitation questionnaire.
 An 1818 parliamentary enquiry recorded that the only means of education for poorer families in Oadby was a Sunday School connected to St Peter's Church, attended by 117 children.
 In 1838 the parish received funds to establish an infants' school and a daily school.
 In 1872 a school board was set up to provide additional school places, and a school in the Baptist church's schoolroom was opened in 1872.
 It became a council school after school boards were abolished by the Education Act 1902.
 A new council school for older children was opened in 1929.
-An inspection of the council school in 1933 records that there were 5 junior and five senior classes.
 Following the Education Act 1944 the council school became a secondary school and was officially named Gartree Modern School in 1948.

-A punishment book from the County School which commenced in April 1945 was continued at Gartree Modern, survived the move to the new site in 1960 and was used until 1983 (first entry: "Persistent Disobedience," 12.4.45; final entry: "Disruptive behaviour in class," 9.2.83).
+A punishment book from the County School which started in April 1945 was continued at Gartree Modern, survived the move to the new site in 1960 and was used until 1983 (first entry: "Persistent Disobedience," 12.4.45; final entry: "Disruptive behaviour in class," 9.2.83).

+Gartree High School opened on its current site in October 1960.
+The opening was conducted by Professor C A Coulson, professor of mathematics from Oxford University.
+The building was originally planned to hold 450 pupils but was expanded to accommodate 600 children.
+The school provided "a complete range of secondary courses during the compulsory stage for children from Oadby, Burton Overy, Great Glen, Houghton-on-the-Hill, Hungerton, Keyham, Newton Harcourt, Scraptoft, Stoughton, Great and Little Stretton and Thurnby."
+After three years pupils had the option to transfer to Guthlaxton Grammar School in Wigston.

 The Leicestershire Plan of the late 1950s saw a new vision for secondary education in Leicestershire.
+The then Secretary of State for Education, Edward Short, described the plan as making the county "an impressive name in the field of education".
 According to Stewart Mason (Director of Education for Leicestershire until 1971) "the 11-plus examination and the resultant segregation of children into grammar and secondary modern schools is an offence against reason and public conscience."
-The plan he has devised, and which was put into effect across the County, meant the abolition of 11-plus segregation; and at the age of fourteen there could be transfer to the Grammar School without examination for all children whose parents choose it for them and promised to keep them there beyond sixteen.
+The plan he devised, and which was put into effect across the county, meant the abolition of 11-plus segregation; and at the age of fourteen there could be transfer to grammar schools without examination for children whose parents choose it for them and promised to keep them there beyond sixteen.

-In 1968, eleven years after the introduction of the Leicestershire Plan, Gartree became a high school and Manor High School, Oadby was created.
+In 1968, eleven years after the introduction of the Leicestershire Plan, Gartree became a high school, Manor High School, Oadby was created as a school for children aged 10-14, and the younger children from Gartree were transferred there.

 In 1973 the age of transfer to secondary school in Oadby was lowered to 10 and Brookside Primary opened on adjoining land, allowing children to remain in the same locality from 4–18.

-Gartree High School opened on its current site in October 1960.
-The opening was conducted by Professor C A Coulson, professor of Mathematics from Oxford University.

-The school provided "a complete range of secondary courses during the compulsory stage for children from Oadby, Burton Overy, Great Glen, Houghton-on-the-Hill, Hungerton, Keyham, Newton Harcourt, Scraptoft, Stoughton, Great and Little Stretton and Thurnby."
-After three years pupils had the option to transfer to Guthlaxton Grammar School in Wigston.

-The building was originally planned to hold 450 pupils but was expanded to accommodate 600 children.